 Once you have finished your swatch you may want to label it.
-This can save you time later if you are using the same yarn and needles!
+This can save you time later if you use the same yarn and needles.

-Say you want to knit a sweater… to fit your 40″ bust.
+Say you want to knit a sweater to fit your 40″ chest.
 The pattern gauge is 20 sts / 4″ (or 5 sts per inch), and the suggested needles are 4.5mm (US 7).
 You choose a worsted weight yarn and cast on 200 stitches with the suggested needles.
 But you are a slightly looser knitter, and you get a gauge of 4.5 stitches / inch.

 200 sts / 5 sts per inch = 40 inches (the sweater fits)